Menu

 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

-Insurance is essential for small businesses, as it offers financial protection against various risks and losses that can occur during operations, including third-party injury claims, property damage, employee injuries and theft.
-A lack of insurance in a time of crisis can be devastating.
+Insurance is a necessary investment for small businesses as it offers financial protection against various risks and losses that can occur during operations, including third-party injury claims, property damage, employee injuries and theft.
+A lack of insurance during a time of crisis can be devastating.

 Every policy serves a different risk-protection purpose and is priced accordingly.
 Here are some of the most common types of business insurance and their average annual costs: